-An elegant installation pattern like the chevron pattern, deserves the best material for the best result.
+An elegant installation pattern like the chevron floor deserves the best material for the best result.
 Wood is usually the material used for a classic chevron floor.
-A chevron wood floor is durable and environmentally friendly, feels warm and natural and can be combined well with underfloor heating.
-Wooden floors last more than 20 years and can be sanded and colored again if desired, so that the floor looks like new again.
-Maintenance is also simple: vacuuming and mopping, just like any other type of floor.
+A chevron floor wooden floor is durable and environmentally friendly, feels warm and natural and can be combined well with underfloor heating.
+Wooden floors last more than 20 years and can be sanded and stained again if desired, so that the floor looks like new again.
+Maintenance is also simple: vacuum and mop, just like any other type of floor.

 The chevron floor is also available in other materials:

 The laminate chevron floor is made of layers of plastic and printed paper that often consists of a wood grain print.
 Other materials can also be imitated on the paper layer, such as natural stone or cork.
 Advantages of laminate chevron floors are the low cost of the material and that the installation of the floor is less labour-intensive compared to a wooden chevron floor.
 The disadvantages are that wood grain print laminate does not feel, smell or sound like wood.
 In addition, repetitions of the same wood drawing occur on the planks (see image), while each wooden plank has a unique wood drawing.
 Finally, laminate is a lot less environmentally friendly because of the plastic layer and these floors last less long than a wooden floor.